nham/wabbo/blog/2014/22aug_on_bananas.md

     true -
     true - s

 "nana" was the only substring of "bananas" for which the `contains` method returned `false`.
-What.
+Wats abound.

 I was delighted.
 I had found a bug in Rust's implementation of string matching.
 Since I had nothing better to do than spend all day hunting down an obscure bug in the standard library of a pre-release programming language, I decided to fix it.